Guru-raghav3245/mi_card/README.md

 ## Functionalities
    ### Profile Management
       * Display Digital Profile Card: Show a digital card for each contact with key details.
+      * Can change your profile picture in the Home Screen.
+You can choose from the gallery or use the camera to take a selfie.
       * Editable Profile Card: Modify contact information as needed.
       * Add New Profile Cards: Add a new profile card for each contact.
       * Edit Profile Cards: Update information on existing profile cards.